HakimHua/TextureHavenForBlender/README.md

 ## Abstract

-It is blender 2.8 addon, which is currently only applicable to windows 64 bit operating system.

-The addon can query [TextureHaven's](https://texturehaven.com/textures/) texture map directly in blender, download the map and build the material.
+The addon can query [TextureHaven's](https://texturehaven.com/textures/) texture directly in blender, download the textures and build the material.

 ## Instructions